 As well as using printed books, many popular titles and books recommended on reading lists are available as ebooks for a range of subjects.
-Members of Cambridge University have access to ebooks from anywhere with an internet connection, 24 hours a day, 7 days a week.
+Members of Cambridge University have access to 1.75 million + ebooks from a wide variety of publishers and platforms from anywhere with an internet connection, 24 hours a day, 7 days a week.

 Please have a good look at the ebooks LibGuide (see the screenshot below) – it has lots of very helpful information including lists of ebook platforms, as well as guides about accessing, referencing and using ebooks.

 Most ebooks can be found and accessed using iDiscover, although check out your subject LibGuide too, as it might give you some suggestions about where to start.
 Please note: you won’t find any ebooks on Heritage, the Girton College Library Catalogue – it only lists physical items, like books.